RavicharanN/CML-Proj/README.md

-# CML Serum Crotisol Level Prediction
+# CML Serum Cortisol Level Deconvolution

 The given data consists of a sparse vector `u` which was observed at times `tu`.
 Along with it is given the partial data for the serum cortisol concentration `y` which was sampled at regular intervals `ty`.
 [This paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0085204) defines a model (with the unknowns `theta_1` and `theta_2` as the model parameters) that establishes a relationship between the discrete `y` and sparse `u`